Victoria University of Wellington MAI ki Poneke A network of Maori and Indigenous Post-graduate students

 National Doctoral Conferences

 Ngā Pae o te Māramatanga runs an annual conference for doctoral students where research can be presented in a supportive, professional environment.
-This year the Doctoral conference is being hosted by Te Wananga o Awanuiarangi you can register online at
+This year the Doctoral conference is being hosted by Otago University more information will be available soon.

 For more information